 Import, Export, Argentina, Laws, Requirements, Tariffs, Trade, Opportunities

-Costa Rica has a politically and economically stable country, and for several years now, it has experienced substantial economic growth, with its GDP having tripled since 1960.
+It is a politically and economically stable country, and for several years now, it has experienced substantial economic growth, with its GDP having tripled since 1960.
+With international trade underpinning this economic success story, it is no surprise that import and export in Costa Rica is seen as a key priority for the government.

 Conditions for trading in Costa Rica are aimed at attracting investors.
 The liberalization of trade in Costa Rica has augmented Foreign Direct Investment (FDI), productivity growth and economic diversification.